-This post may contain affiliate links for your convenience and to assist in the maintenance of this site!
+This tutorial on how to make a dragon costume from a sweatsuit may contain affiliate links for your convenience and to assist in the maintenance of this site!

-My 3 year old son was crazy about How To Train Your Dragon last year and was insistent about being Toothless for Halloween.
-Since this time of year is always busy (especially for bloggers!), there was no way I was going to have time to make an entire costume and instead opted for converting bought sweatsuits into dragons.
+My 3 year old son was crazy about How To Train Your Dragon last year and insisted on being Toothless for Halloween.
+I didn’t have the time to make an entire costume and instead opted for converting bought sweatsuits into dragons.
 10x easier!
 In fact, the hardest part was probably finding solid-colored sweatsuits devoid of any markings (here’s a good option on Amazon).

-The removable wings were made with the awesome tutorial over at I’m Feelin’ Crafty.
+The removable wings are from the awesome tutorial over at I’m Feelin’ Crafty.
 It’s a great step-by-step tutorial that even includes a pattern!

-It’s hard to show you the detail of Toothless’ tail because of the color but you’ll get the basic gist from the picture above.
-The back ridges and tail piece are all one piece that were stuffed and sewn in place to the back of their sweatshirt.
-All tail accessories (white horn and Toothless’ tail wings) were made separately and sewn in place by hand.
+It’s hard to show you the detail of the Toothless’ tail because of the color.
+You’ll get the basic gist from the red dragon example in the picture above.
+The back ridges and tail piece are all one piece that are stuffed and sewn in place to the back of their sweatshirt.
+All tail accessories (white horn and Toothless’ tail wings) are made separately and sewn in place by hand.

 For Toothless, I left the main tail piece (attached to the back) open at the tip and sewed/stuffed a separate cap from a piece of faux leather.
-The tail wings were attached by pinching the edges of of the leather cap and sewing them in place with a thick zig-zag stitch.
+The tail wings were attached by pinching the edges of of the leather cap.
+I then sewed the wings in place with a thick zig-zag stitch.
 The whole tail tip was then attached by hand.

-In case you’re wondering how well the costumes have stood up…the kids have enjoyed playing with these costumes for an entire year and they’re still going strong!
-In fact, the boys wore them again to a Halloween festival this past weekend because their costumes for this year are still in production (aka.
+In case you’re wondering how well the costumes have stood up.
+The kids have enjoyed playing with these costumes for an entire year!
+In fact, the boys wore them again to a Halloween festival this past weekend.
+Their costumes for this year are still in production (aka.
 I haven’t even cut the patterns yet!)

-The only thing I have to complain about these costumes is that because they’re made out of fleece, they collect every single dog hair in a 10 mile radius.
+I only have one complaint about these costumes.
+Because they’re made out of fleece, they collect every single dog hair in a 10 mile radius.
 Seriously, Golden Retrievers and fleece costumes do not mix!